tronprotocol/wallet-cli/README.md

  the same token is different.

 c Transactions
-exchangeTransaction exchange_id token_id quant expected
+exchangeTransaction [OwnerAddress] exchange_id token_id quant expected
 exchange_id:        ID of the transaction pair
 token_id, quant:    The ID and quantity of tokens being exchanged, equivalent to selling
 expected:           Expected quantity of another token